Updated July 17, 2023

-As financial protection is the topmost important thing for any business, many businessmen gets their businesses insured with credit insurance which makes the insurance company obligated to pay the debts on their behalf in case of certain unforeseen incidents such as death, disability, or loss of employment occurs.
-The insurance coverage also includes indemnification against the losses that occurred due to the non-receipt of payments from the clients on account of the sale of goods or services by the policyholder.
+As financial protection is the top important thing for any business, many businessmen get their businesses insured which makes the insurance company obligated to pay the debts on their behalf in case certain unforeseen incidents such as death, disability, or loss of employment occur.
+The insurance coverage also includes indemnification against the losses due to the non-receipt of payments from the clients on account of the policyholder’s sale of goods or services.

-The protection provided by the insurance company has multifold benefits for businesses since such insurance coverage help businesses to enhance their business performance by providing financial aid in certain cases.
-The benefits are not just limited here as credit insurance is also useful for the export houses as it provides insurance coverage on the losses that export houses might encounter during the process of export of goods or services.
+The protection provided by the insurance company has multifold benefits for businesses since such insurance coverage helps businesses enhance their business performance by providing financial aid in certain cases.
+The benefits are not limited here; it is also useful for export houses as it provides insurance coverage on the losses that export houses might encounter during the export process of goods or services.

 Purpose of Credit Insurance

-Credit insurance serves a number of purposes for businesses and the main ones are enumerated below:
+It serves a number of purposes for businesses, and the main ones are below:

-- Providing aid in Repaying Debts: If due to the occurrence of any unforeseen events such as death or disability or unemployment, a businessman is not able to repay the existing debts, then credit insurance comes to the rescue and repay the debts.
+- Providing aid in Repaying Debts: If, due to the occurrence of any unforeseen events such as death or disability, or unemployment, a businessman is not able to repay the existing debts, then credit insurance comes to the rescue and repays the debts.

-At the commencement of the credit insurance policy the insurance company access the creditworthiness and financial position of the policyholder and assign the policyholder a credit limit up to which the insurance company shall provide indemnification against loss caused due to non-receipt of money from clients or non-payment of debt.
+At the commencement of the credit insurance policy, the insurance company has access to the creditworthiness and financial position of the policyholder and assigns the policyholder a credit limit up to which the insurance company shall provide indemnification against loss caused due to non-receipt of money from clients or non-payment of debt.
 The renewal of the limit gets done yearly.
 The policy mentions scenarios under which the indemnification shall be provided.
-When the policyholder encounters any scenario as listed in the policy, a claim can be filed with the insurance company which shall then process the claim subject to the credit limit.
+When the policyholder encounters any scenario listed in the policy, a claim can be filed with the insurance company, which shall then process the claim subject to the credit limit.
 The policyholders have to pay the premiums of the insurance as agreed upon.

 Example of Credit Insurance

-Suppose Mr.X, a policyholder took trade credit insurance of amount $20,000 which secured the debts due to the creditor.
-Unfortunately, Mr. X found himself in a circumstance where he is short of $8,000 due to one of the conditions covered by the policy terms.
+Suppose Mr.X, a policyholder took trade credit insurance in the amount of $20,000, which secured the debts due to the creditor.
+Unfortunately, Mr. X found himself in a circumstance where he was short of $8,000 due to one of the conditions covered by the policy terms.
 Mr.X approached the insurance company for the same issue and asked for a claim of $8,000.
-The insurance company asked for proof of debt and once the company verified the proof provided by the policyholder, they cross-checked it with the creditor through original bills.
-When the insurance company got satisfied it made the payment of $8,000 to the creditor on behalf of the policyholder.
+The insurance company asked for proof of debt, and once the company verified the proof provided by the policyholder, they cross-checked it with the creditor through the original bills.
+When the insurance company got satisfied, it made the payment of $8,000 to the creditor on behalf of the policyholder.

 Types of Credit Insurance

-- Credit Disability Insurance: If the policyholder gets any disability that is covered by the terms and conditions of the policy, then the insurance company makes the payment to the creditors after proper verification.
+- Credit Disability Insurance: If the policyholder gets any disability covered by the policy’s terms and conditions, then the insurance company makes the payment to the creditors after proper verification.

-- Credit Unemployment Insurance: If the policyholder remains unemployed for a specific period, then the insurance company makes the payment for that period after verifying the unemployment status.
+- Credit Unemployment Insurance: If the policyholder remains unemployed for a specific period, the insurance company makes the payment after verifying the unemployment status.

-- Credit Property Insurance: It protects the personal property of the policyholder from being destroyed or theft.
+- Credit Property Insurance: It protects the policyholder’s personal property from destruction or theft.

 What Credit Insurance Covers?

-The insurance company for credit insurance will cover two types of risks namely commercial and political risks.
+The insurance company will cover two types of risks: commercial and political.

-- Commercial Risks: It covers the risks of insolvency of the buyer or when the buyer is unable to make the payment.
+- Commercial Risks: These cover the risks of insolvency of the buyer or when the buyer cannot make the payment.

-- Political Risks: It covers the risks of cancellation of license to import by the government, any unforeseen events like political, economic difficulties, revolution, civil war, riot, or when the government is unable to make the payment.
+- Political Risks: It covers the risks of cancellation of license to import by the government, any unforeseen events like political and economic difficulties, revolution, civil war, riot, or when the government cannot pay.

 Document Required for Credit Insurance Claim Process